📍 Paris, France

 Erwan Guérin

-• Provides the efficiency and productivity of a robot, but flexible enough to work around human-led operations
+- The efficiency and productivity of a robot, yet flexible enough to work alongside human-led operations